dyne/Zenroom/docs/pages/zencode-cookbook-given.md

 ## The ***Schemas*** ***string***  and ***string array***

-For security reasons (just google "LangSec strings"), strings need a special  management differently.
-Shortly:
+For security reasons (just search for [LangSec strings](https://langsec.org/bof-handout.pdf)), strings need a special  management differently.
- - a ***string*** is an object read with base64 encoding
- - a ***string array*** is an array that contains only objects that are read using base64 encoding.

 While for every other schema, once you have declared it in the input phase, you don't need to worry about it anymore, when using ***string*** and ***string arrays*** Zenroom will load them as base 64 and output them as hex by default.

 In order to output a ***string*** and ***string array*** in the same way as they were loaded, you'll need to to tell Zenroom to format them accordingly while processing the output, in the ***Then*** phase.